 She came to Portland Shakespeare Project in summer 2014 to teach a Master Class, and she returns as a Resident Artist in 2015 to direct Twelfth Night and teach additional classes.

-Michael Nehring, Education Director and Associate Artistic Director.
+Michael Nehring, Resident Artist.
 Michael is Professor of Theatre at Chapman University in Orange, California.
 He is an accomplished actor, director, choreographer, and teacher.
 He has been a founding member of several successful theatre companies including Shakespeare Orange County, for which he has played leading roles such as Prospero, Shylock, Benedick, Iago, Malvolio, Polonius, Caliban and all the Shakespearean fools.
 He has received the Los Angeles Weekly Award for Performance and three Los Angeles Drama-logue Awards for Performance.
 As a proud member of Actor’s Equity he has performed for The Center Theatre Group of Los Angeles, A Noise Within, Shakespeare Santa Barbara, Pensacola Shakespeare, and recently for the Prague Shakespeare Festival in the Czech Republic.

 Professor Nehring earned his Master’s of Theatre degree at the University of Oregon.
 He is also certified to teach acting with the Meisner Technique and completed the Shakespeare and Company Intensive training.
 He has been teaching at Chapman University for thirty years, serving several terms as Theatre Department Chair.
 He was instrumental in developing Chapman’s BFA degree program in Theatrical Performance and has created classes for the BFA degree program in Screen Acting.
 He has served as an on-camera acting coach for The Disney Channel and has taught for California State University at Long Beach, The Portland Actor’s Conservatory, and at Portland Shakespeare Project for the last two summers.